egn-egn/egn-egn.github.io/index.md

   </rule>
 ```
 Now every time that you will echo the word **test** in **/var/log/test.log** the rule should trigger.
-To test that we can use the Binary that is exclusevely for that, **wazuh-logtest**
+To test that we can use the Binary that is exclusively for that, **wazuh-logtest**

 Run the binary and type the word test, you should see your rule getting iniciatted.
 ```markdown